Non-Abelian anyon statistics through AC conductance of a Majorana interferometer: II. Imaginary time approach to the linear AC conductance

+To lowest order in $\Gamma$, an effective capacitance term appears in the low-frequency part of the AC conductance.
+This effective capacitance can be measured via the phase delay between the voltage and the current, and it is predicted to feature an oscillatory dependence on a parameter $\alpha$.
+The latter parameter can be tuned experimentally by varying external gate voltages.
+We predict that the topological spin manifests itself in a phase shift of the oscillations due to the interference of different contributions, see Fig.~2 in the main text.
+Since the topological spin is a direct consequence of non-Abelian braiding, a measurement of the AC conductance at low frequencies can probe the braiding statistics of Ising anyons.
+Such experiments are expected to be simpler than the shot noise or anyon collision proposals \cite{Bonderson2006,Lee2022} for fractional quantum Hall liquids with non-Abelian statistics. \\

-\section{I. Imaginary time approach to the linear AC conductance}
+\section{II.
+Imaginary time approach to the linear AC conductance}

 We here present our imaginary time approach for computing the frequency-dependent linear conductance $G(\omega)$ of the Majorana interferometer shown in Fig.~1 of the main text.
-We employ this technique to derive the DC conductance $G(0)$ as well as the leading contribution in $\omega$ to the AC conductance.
-After a summary of the general structure of the effective action in Sec.
-IA, we provide analytical results for the low-frequency AC conductance for small edge vortex tunneling (EVT) rate $\Gamma$ in Sec.
-IB, and subsequently for large $\Gamma$ in Sec.
-IC.
-In Sec.
-II, we show that for arbitrary $\Gamma$, $G(0)$ is not affected by the EVT rate $\Gamma$.
+We employ this technique to derive $G(\omega)$ in the zero-frequency (DC) limit, $G(0)$, as well as the leading contribution in $\omega$ to the AC conductance.
+After a summary of the general structure of the effective action in Sec.~II A, we provide analytical results for the low-frequency AC conductance for small edge vortex tunneling (EVT) rate $\Gamma$ in Sec.~II B, and subsequently for large $\Gamma$ in Sec.~II C. In Sec.~III, we show that for arbitrary $\Gamma$, $G(0)$ is not affected by the EVT rate $\Gamma$.